Picking up some great lessons in the realm of outreach lately.

 We need to have a willingness to hang in there no matter how rough the going gets.
 I am convinced we are going to see God show up in a stellar way as we just continue to persevere.
 What is the goal of all of this?
 Isn’t it to fall in love with others who are different than us?
 I think so.
 I can’t fall in love with the people of the city unless I am around them on a regular basis – unless God mentors me on these things.
 I am going to warm up to them – I am going to turn on the rocket boosters of this machine in order to get around the people who are desperately seeking Jesus.
 They might not know they are desperately seeking Jesus quite yet, but that’s okay.
 I am going to hang around them until they get it.

 Recycle the lessons learned.

-I am seeing that the lessons I learned a time ago – a season or two ago – are still timely.
+I am seeing that the lessons I learned some time ago – a season or two ago – are still timely.
 God is able to resurrect those lessons into my daily life so I am able to pick up on the lessons learned.
 As Wimber used to say, “Old marching orders are good marching orders.”
 What I started out to do some time ago still works.
 Those insights are good, pleasant, helpful – I will persevere in following those out.

 It all starts with us humbling ourselves and going back to the things that Jesus spoke to us, to begin with.
 Unless we obey His call – unless we walk out his words to us – we will not get very far.
 I am convinced He is calling us on a big scale to do similar things.
 I hear people tell me all the time that they have been called by God to serve their community.
 I also hear many tell me they have gotten off track in the original calling.
 They have fallen into building facilities, into strategizing budgets, into the notion of building facilities in the belief people will automatically gather.